-To massively oversimplify, the Japanese religion of Shinto follows many principles concerned with flowing water and purity.
-Your actions should mirror the properties of flowing water, for water which flows is pure.
+To massively oversimplify, the Japanese religion of Shinto contains many principles concerned with flowing water and purity.
+According to Shinto, your actions should mirror the properties of flowing water, for water which flows is pure.
 Conversely, water that stagnates becomes polluted - a breeding pool for impurities such as parasites and disease.
-It is a source of illness, or as the Archangel equates it, distortion.
+It is a source of illness, or as the Archangel equates it, “distortion”.

-Several items and concepts in Baroque reference these principles, such as the Wastewater item or the "pure water" Eliza seeks.
-Wastewater is described as "corrupted water" or literally "kegare water".
-'Kegare' is a Shinto concept pertaining to a type of impurity that stains the very being of any person that comes into contact with it; this impurity often spreading via liquids that have ceased to flow (such as spilt blood).
-In game, ampoules filled with this stagnant Wastewater will make you weaker, but will make Abnormals stronger.
-This is because their delusions have caused them to emotionally stagnate.
-They are physical embodiments of mental stagnation; the polar opposite of motion-inducing chemicals like noradrenaline.
-Adding more stagnation in the form of Wastewater makes their delusional, stagnant mindset even more distorted, and therefore more powerful.
+Several items and concepts in Baroque reference these principles, such as the Waste Water item or the "pure water" Eliza seeks.
+Waste Water is described as "corrupted water", or more literally, "kegare water".
+'Kegare' is a Shinto concept pertaining to a type of impurity that stains the very being of any person who comes into contact with it.
+This impurity often spreads via liquids that have ceased to flow (such as spilt blood).
+In game, ampoules filled with this stagnant Waste Water will make you weaker, but will make Grotesques stronger.
+This is because their delusions have caused them to reach a state of total emotional stagnation.
+It’s no coincidence that this stagnation breeds in the absence of motion-inducing chemicals like noradrenaline (which was removed from God in order to drive her mad).
+Adding more stagnation in the form of Waste Water makes these delusional, stagnant creatures even more distorted, and therefore more powerful.